 Talk to a HUD-certified housing counselor to get help with the housing challenges you’re facing

-Though Texas’s warm climate generally draws people to the state, its 0% income tax rate ensures people think twice before considering retirement elsewhere.
-Still, one in four retirees rely on Social Security for at least 90% of their income.
-So, the fact that Social Security income is not taxed remains a huge draw to retiring in the state.
+The state’s 0% income tax rate ensures people think twice before considering retirement elsewhere.
+Especially when you consider one in seven retirees rely on Social Security for 90% of their income.
+That Social Security income is not taxed remains a huge draw to retiring in the state.

 Average Texas insurance premiums